2haloes/Unofficial-Rooster-Teeth-App/README.md

 As of 2017-05-13, this program has be relisenced again under MPL and as this is close to release, it should stay like this unless anything major changes

+If anyone would like to compile this, they need Visual Studio 2017 (Community is fine) and Universal Windows Platform installed for it.
+Clone the git project and build it within Visual Studio

 This is not endorsed by Rooster Teeth in any way.
 Views, opinions, thoughts are all my own.
 Rooster Teeth and [name of Rooster Teeth show/character/etc.] are trade names or registered trademarks of Rooster Teeth Productions, LLC.  © Rooster Teeth Productions, LLC.